shuidi-fed/vapperjs.org/docs/data-prefetching.md

 ### Avoid state singletons

-`Vapper` allows you to optionally use `Vuex`, we also need to create a new `Stroe` instance for each request.
+`Vapper` allows you to optionally use `Vuex`, we also need to create a new `Store` instance for each request.
 Usually we will wrap the `createStore` factory function:

 ```js
 // store/index.js